c4pt000/CHECK-ID-slot-machine-lottery-ticket-check-drivers-id-barcode-infrared-sensor/README.md

+the slot machine has to check id for legal age by barcode on the back of state id

+and lottery machine dispensaries

 uploading this photograph should have removed the gps location without  latitude or longitudinal out of the files metadata by completely removing the metadata